Sexual conflict

 Sexual conflict may lead to antagonistic co-evolution, in which one sex (usually male) evolves a favorable trait that is offset by a countering trait in the other sex.
 Similarly, interlocus sexual conflict can be the result of what is called a perpetual cycle.
 The perpetual cycle begins with the traits that favor male reproductive competition, which eventually manifests into male persistence.
 These favorable traits will cause a reduction in the fitness of females due to their persistence.
 Following this event, females may develop a counter-adaptation, that is, a favorable trait that reduces the direct costs implemented by males.
 This is known as female resistance.
 After this event, females' fitness depression decreases, and the cycle starts again.
 Interlocus sexual conflict reflects interactions among mates to achieve their optimal fitness strategies and can be explained through evolutionary concepts.

 Sensory exploitation by males is one mechanism that involves males attempting to overcome female reluctance.
 It can result in chase-away selection, which then leads to a co-evolutionary arms race.
 There are also other mechanisms involved in sexual conflict such as traumatic insemination, forced copulation, penis fencing, love darts and others.

 Female resistance traditionally includes reducing negative effects to mechanisms implemented by males, but outside the norm may include sexual cannibalism, increased fitness in females on offspring and increased aggression to males.

 Some regard sexual conflict as a subset of sexual selection (which was traditionally regarded as mutualistic), while others suggest it is a separate evolutionary phenomenon.

-Conflicts of interests between sexes
+Conflicts of interest between sexes

 The differences between male and female general evolutionary interests can be better understood through the analysis of the various factors that affect sexual conflict.
 In situations involving a male and female, only the relative positions of the optimal trait values are important as it is their comparative positions that provide insight into the resulting conflict.
 The trait value bar at the bottom of the accompanying figure indicates the relative intensity of each trait.
 The left side represents the poorly developed end of intensity range, while the right side represents the strongly developed end of the range.

 Males and females differ in the following general components of fitness, thus leading to sexual conflict.
 Refer to the accompanying figure in this section.